-All else being equal, a sharp share price increase should make a stock less attractive to potential investors.
+Assuming no other changes, a sharply higher share price makes a stock less attractive to potential buyers.
 While the market sentiment towards a stock is very changeable, in the long run, the share price will tend to move in the same direction as earnings per share.
-So some would prefer to hold off buying when there is a lot of optimism towards a stock.
-One way to gauge market expectations of a stock is to look at its Price to Earnings Ratio (PE Ratio).
+The implication here is that deep value investors might steer clear when expectations of a company are too high.
+Perhaps the simplest way to get a read on investors' expectations of a business is to look at its Price to Earnings Ratio (PE Ratio).
 Investors have optimistic expectations of companies with higher P/E ratios, compared to companies with lower P/E ratios.

 Does Vicon Holdings Have A Relatively High Or Low P/E For Its Industry?